silkodenis/swiftui-navigation-coordinator/README.md

 1. Open Xcode and select “File” > “Add Packages…”
 2. Enter the URL of the package repository.
 3. Follow the instructions to complete the installation.

-## Why This Is Interesting
-- The implementation of the `unwind` transition may be of particular interest to those who have already attempted to create similar transitions in SwiftUI.
-- In addition to the specific task of multi-level return, the `unwind()` can also be used instead of the usual `pop()` when it is necessary to pass data back to the previous screen.
-The `onUnwind()` call will always be made before the `onAppear()` call.

 ## Getting Started